department-of-veterans-affairs/vagov-content/pages/pension/aid-attendance-housebound.md

 <div class="va-introtext">

-If you need help with your daily activities, or you’re housebound, you may qualify for VA Aid and Attendance or Housebound allowances in addition to your pension benefits.
-Find out if you can get these monthly payments added to the amount of your monthly pension.
+VA Aid and Attendance benefits or Housebound allowances provide monthly payments added to the amount of your monthly VA pension.
+If you need help with daily activities, or you’re housebound, find out if you qualify.

 </div>